Choosing a Facility

 In British Columbia, there is a range of housing, support and care options to meet the needs of seniors and other vulnerable adults.
 The Community Care and Assisted Living Act and associated Regulations govern residences and facilities that provide accommodations and services to three or more persons.

-Planning for Your Care Needs: Help in Selecting a Residential Care Facility will aid you in selecting a care facility.
+Planning for Your Care Needs: Considerations in Selecting a Long Term Care Home will aid you in selecting a care facility.
 You are also encouraged to visit the facility to determine, first hand, if it will meet the needs and life style for you or your loved one.

 View a list of current licensed care facilities.